'I've found the 8 best shampoos for fine hair to shop in 2025 that'll help boost volume and support healthy growth'

 Although this shampoo isn't very budget-friendly, we loved the instant lifting effect it had on our hair.
 Even while it was wet our hair felt thicker and, after testing it both before air drying and blasting hair with the best hair dryer for fine hair, the results were incredible.
 We also found our scalp and hair still fresh as a daisy the morning after we used it, plus strands had a whole lot of bounce, volume, density, and thickness.

-Reasons to buy: Deep cleansing, adds volume
+Pros: Deep cleansing, adds volume

 That said, having hair that gets greasy quickly, this shampoo wasn't the best on our list for thorough scalp cleansing; by the end of the day, our hair already had a bit of oiliness to it.
 However, if you're on a budget and looking for the best drugstore shampoo for fine hair that will also help your hair retain bounce, this is a solid option and very reasonably priced.

-Reasons to avoid: Thicker texture won't appeal to everyone
+Cons: Thicker texture won't appeal to all

-RRP: £27 for 250ml
+RRP: £27 for 250ml | Key ingredients: Keratin, copolymers, cellulose

 Creators of some of the industry's best scalp treatments – and the iconic Elasticizer mask – the trichologists at Philip Kingsley are extremely well acquainted with the most pressing needs of both our scalp and our hair.